 Ferrara's Palio

-Ferrara’s Palio is the oldest documented one in Italy, dating back to the XIII century.
-It comes from the games organized after the victory of Azzo VII d’Este against Ezzelino Romano.
-It is held on the last Sunday of May to remember the appointment as Duke of Borso d’Este by Pope Paul II in 1471.
-After a long pause in the 1600s, Ferrara’s Palio was revitalized in 1938, interrupted during the Second World War, and officially returned to its glory in 1967.
+Ferrara’s Palio is the oldest documented one in Italy, dating back to the 13th century, and it derives from the games organized after the victory of Azzo VII d’Este against Ezzelino Romano.
+It is traditionally held on the last Sunday of May to remember the appointment of Duke Borso d’Este by Pope Paul II in 1471.
+After a long pause in the 1600s, Ferrara’s Palio was resumed first in 1938, then interrupted during the Second World War, and eventually in 1967.

-If you already have in mind to visit Ferrara and its wonders, the Palio is an excellent chance to catch.
+If you already have in mind to visit Ferrara and its wonders, the Palio could be an excellent opportunity.

-It is held regularly on the first Sunday of June.
+The Palio di San Secondo Parmense (Parma) is held on the first Sunday of June.
 It was created in 1523 to honor the marriage between Camilla Gonzaga and Pier Maria III de ‘Rossi.

 Parma's Palio

-The Palio di Parma dates to the early 1300s, where it would have been created to celebrate the marriage between Giberto III of Correggio and Engelenda Rossi of San Secondo.
-After a long and troubled history is definitely brought back by the sports federation of Parma in 1978.
+The Palio di Parma dates back to the early 1300s as a celebration of the marriage between Giberto III of Correggio and Engelenda Rossi of San Secondo.
+After a long and troubled history, it was eventually resumed by the sports federation of Parma in 1978.

-The celebrations last two days and are held in mid-September.
-In the stunning frame of Parma, the historical re-enactments follow the three races of girls, boys, and donkeys.
+The celebrations last two days and are held in mid-September, including historical re-enactments and the three races of girls, boys, and donkeys held in the wonderful setting of Parma.
 The winners of the races receive a banner designed and created by young local artists.

-The competitions between flag-wavers are perhaps the most particular in Emilia-Romagna: the five districts compete contemporary in five different places, where the city-door are located.
-Indeed, the same participating districts take the names of the medieval gates: San Barbara, San Michele, Nuova, San Francesco and Santa Croce.
+The competitions between flag-wavers are perhaps the most peculiar in Emilia-Romagna.
+The five districts compete simoultaneously in five different places, at gates of the city.
+That’s why they are named after theses medieval gates: San Barnaba, San Michele, Nuova, San Francesco and Santa Croce.

-Not much is known about the origins of the Bobbio’s Districts Palio, but it definitely is a manifestation of undoubted historical value rooted in tradition.
-The five participating districts take the names of the historic medieval gates of the city: Alcarina, Fringuella, Agazzia, Legleria and Nova.
-The antiquity of the Palio is demonstrated by the fact that the five doors already existed in the twelfth century.
+Not much is known about the origins of Bobbio’s Palio, but it is an event of undoubted historical value rooted in tradition.
+The five participating districts are named after the historic medieval gates of the city: Alcarina, Fringuella, Agazzia, Legleria and Nova.
+Proof of the antiquity of the Palio is provided by the fact that the five gates already existed in the 12th century.

-The peculiarity of Faenza’s Palio is the main competition: the bigorda tournament (in both traditional and youth version).
-This race assumes the classic form of the medieval carousel, where the riders challenge each other with lances.
-Worthy of mention are the prizes to be won: the winner gets the banner of cloth, the second-placed a porchetta ham and the third-placed a rooster and garlic.
+The peculiarity of Faenza’s Palio is the main competition: the so-called bigorda tournament (in both adult and kids versions).
+This competition revives the classic format of the medieval joust, where knights compete against each other with lances.
+Worthy of mention are the prizes to be won: the winner gets the banner of cloth, the second-placed a porchetta ham and the third-placed a rooster and some garlic.

 A must see is the flag-waving tournament: the beautiful figures and choreographies intertwine with the sounds of the musicians wearing traditional costumes.